 Managing Professional Relationships

-Your relationships with other healthcare professionals also matter in terms of being happy in your workplace, engaging in productive and congenial multidisciplinary collaboration, and having a generally pleasant and growthful time.
+Your relationships with other healthcare professionals also matter in terms of being happy in your workplace, engaging in productive and congenial interprofessional collaboration, and having a generally pleasant and growthful time.

 If you want to advance your nursing career, having a robust network is one key to that process.
 Cultivating mutual positive regard between you and key players in your workplace - and in the wider healthcare arena - can have untold benefits.